Fast Fashion vs. Sustainable Style: The Real Cost Breakdown

 Fast fashion prioritizes speed and cost reduction over construction quality.
 Seams may be poorly finished, zippers break easily, and fabrics pill or fade after minimal wear.
 These quality issues force frequent replacement, negating any initial savings.

 Sustainable brands invest in construction techniques that extend garment life.
 Double-stitched seams, quality hardware, and pre-shrunk fabrics ensure pieces maintain their appearance and fit through hundreds of wears and washes.
+This approach mirrors the emerging sustainable fashion movement prioritizing longevity over disposability.

 The fit consistency of quality pieces also reduces the hidden cost of returns and exchanges.
 Fast fashion sizing varies dramatically between batches, leading to frequent returns and the frustration of finding pieces that don't fit as expected.